 (1) Domestic Field Experience: Northeastern U.S.

-Students have the option to enroll in a regional 3-week field course that capitalizes on local resources and active research by faculty in 1) the Devonian Shale Basin of NY and PA; 2) the meromictic Fayetteville Green Lake, NY; and 3) experimental watershed research areas at Huntington Forest in the Adirondacks and the Hubbard Brook Experimental Forest, NH.
+Students have the option to enroll in a regional 2-week field course that capitalizes on local resources and active research by faculty in 1) the Devonian Shale Basin of NY and PA; 2) the meromictic Fayetteville Green Lake, NY; and 3) experimental watershed research areas at the Hubbard Brook Experimental Forest, NH.
 The regional field course prepares participants for the rigor and teamwork required for the subsequent international field research opportunity at Lake Kivu in Rwanda.

 Fayetteville Green Lake, which is only 10 km from campus, is world-renowned as a natural laboratory for microbial studies, including life in extreme environments, and is an analogue for conditions that promote hydrocarbon preservation in the geologic past.

-Huntington Forest and Hubbard Brook are established research sites representative of forest ecosystems in the northeastern U.S., where participating faculty maintain long-running experiments.
-Participants visit these sites to learn about atmospheric deposition of pollutants associated with fossil fuel consumption, and the impacts of this deposition on vegetation, soil and surface waters in the region.
+Hubbard Brook is an established research site where participating faculty maintain long-running experiments.
+Participants will visit Hubbard Brook to learn about atmospheric deposition of pollutants associated with fossil fuel consumption, and the impacts of this deposition on vegetation, soil and surface waters in the region.

 (2) International Field Experience: Rwanda